droundy/fac/web/documentation.md

    are generated files.
 Even then, you need only specify the inputs if you wish to have the build reliably succeed on the first attempt.

+5. There are two ways to specify "cache" files.
+A cache file is a file that may be either read or written by a given command, but doesn't affect the output and not itself an output.
+One nice example is the ".pyc" files sometimes generated when you run a python program.
+One python command may produce a .pyc file, and another may read it (if they both use the same module), but that does not mean that there is a dependency between those two commands.
+You can specify a cache suffix (such as `.pyc`) using a `"c "` line, or you can specify a cache prefix (such as `/home/droundy/.ccache`) using a capitalized `"C "` line.
+The latter can be helpful if you get error messages stating that your rule is creating output outside your source tree.

 ## Running noname

 To run noname, you simply execute